emivilla/ds-projects/README.md

 # ds-projects
-Collection of some data science projects aimed at practicing and improving my skills in the field.
+Collection of data science projects aimed at practicing and improving my skills in the field.